 - Be careful with secured cards

-The trick about secured credit cards is not the fact that you pay high interest, and annual fees on money that you already own.
-The trick is that money you used to secure the card might never come back to you.
+The trick about secured credit cards is that you pay high interest and annual fees on your own money.
+The trick is that the money you used to secure the card might never come back to you.
 The terms might stipulate that it gets returned when the card closes.
-You should avoid this, as it lowers average card age.
+You should avoid this, as it lowers the average card age.
 Even worse, some secured cards cannot get converted to unsecured.
 You could get forced into paying the card fees just to keep the card active on your report.

 - Don’t stick to one credit type

 The way you diversify your credit has an impact on the strength of your credit score.
 10% of the FICO score calculating algorithm comes from your credit diversity.
-Student loans are a type of installment debt, while credit cards are revolving debt, so the two mix well.
-Other types of installment loans exist, but most are short duration or they come after your credit is great.
+Student loans are a type of installment debt, while credit cards are revolving debt.
+Other types of installment loans exist, but most are short duration or come after your credit is great.

 Learn How Credit Scores Get Calculated

-You cannot just keep “doing the right things” without knowing why you are seeing good results.
+You cannot just keep “doing the right things” without knowing why you see good results.
 It is important to understand the cause and effect of your credit actions.
-This helps you know how to best plan your finances, while trying to better your credit score.
+This helps you know how to best plan your finances while trying to better your credit score.